It may not seem like a luxury today, but having access to power on work sites or in tool sheds isn’t guaranteed.

 The standard electric power drill has a running requirement of 550 watts.
 Because this is a smaller tool with a lower wattage, generators on the smaller side can run the tool efficiently.

-Something like the EcoFlow River Pro solar generator has a capacity of 720Wh.
-This capacity would be enough to run an electric power drill non-stop for over an hour.
+Something like the EcoFlow River 2 Pro solar generator has a capacity of 768Wh.
+This capacity would be enough to run an electric power drill non-stop for about an hour.

 Electric Handheld Sander